dibsy/git-cheatsheet/README.md

 ```
 There stages of a file :
 - Untracked ( Not added for tracking)
-- Committed ( no new change in file after a commit),
+- Committed ( no new change in file after a commit, unmodified changes),
-- Modified( change made in file that is tracked and already committed),
+- Modified( new change made in file that is tracked and already committed),
-- Staged( after commit)
+- Staged( Changes that are going to be added to next commit snapshot)
 ```
 ### Git Basics
 ```